-The Hawaii National Park, Hawaiian Islands, besides its three volcano peaks, possesses a lake of boiling lava which may be photographed at night by its own light.
+The Hawaii National Park, Hawaiian Islands, besides its three volcanic peaks, possesses, the greater part of the time, a lake of boiling lava which may be photographed at night by its own light.

 The Grand Canyon National Park, in Arizona, exhibits the mightiest chasm by far in the world.
 It is one of the world's great wonders.